-Find out in our FREE 60-minute FREE webinar October 14, which brings together top executives at some of the leading players in the space including Impossible Foods, Beyond Meat, Planterra Foods (JBS), Meati Foods and The Good Food Institute.
+Find out in our FREE 60-minute webinar October 14, which brings together top executives at some of the leading players in the space including Impossible Foods, Beyond Meat, Planterra Foods (JBS), Meati Foods and The Good Food Institute.

 Event: Plant-based meat in focus